ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

 ### The `tests/` directory

 The `tests/` directory contains unit tests for the module and tests the module in isolation.
 The module-level test cases have access to the symbols with module-level visibility.

+## The `generated/` directory

+This directory contains generated Ballerina code.
+The `.bal` files at the root of the generated directory become a part of the default module.
+Any direct subdirectory becomes a module in the package.
+The files will logically merge into existing modules during compilation.

 <style> #tree-expand-all , #tree-collapse-all, .cTocElements {display:none;} .cGitButtonContainer {padding-left: 40px;} </style>